-The Austin Chapter welcomes guest-members from other branches, at least on a space available basis.
+The Austin Branch welcomes guest-members from other Branches on a space available basis.
 If you plan to visit the Austin area and wish to attend an event or need restaurant recommendations, please contact us.
-Or members may visit our Austin Events and Restaurants pages.